moj-analytical-services/rpackage_training/README.md

     ?objectname

+Documenting functions is covered in [section 14](#14-documenting-functions).

-You can learn more about documentation by reading the [R Packages Object documentation chapter](https://r-pkgs.org/man.html); a separate section about documenting datasets is [here](https://r-pkgs.org/data.html#sec-documenting-data).
+You can learn more about documentation more generally by reading the [R Packages Object documentation chapter](https://r-pkgs.org/man.html); there is also a separate [R Packages section about documenting datasets](https://r-pkgs.org/data.html#sec-documenting-data) which you may want to look at.

 **Exercise 11:** Create an data.R file in your R folder and paste in the first 22 rows from the example eesectors package [data.R file](https://github.com/DCMSstats/eesectors/blob/master/R/data.R).
 Amend the contents, generate the nice looking documentation, and then take a look at it (using the help facility).
 Lastly, commit all your changes to git and then push them to github.com.